jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 * reliability via ACID transaction
 * performance via indexing to maximize the efficiency of the query
-* governance using Unity catalog to enforce access control list on table
+* governance using Unity Catalog to enforce access control list on table
 * quality to support different busines needs.

-Data Scientists can define flows ans pipelines to process data from raw to filtered-cleaned-augmented, as a source of truth to business level aggregates.
+Data Scientists can define flows and pipelines to process data from raw to filtered-cleaned-augmented, as a source of truth to business level aggregates.

+The persistence format of data on cloud object stores is parquet.
+Delta lake persists transaction logs in the same folder as data, and it is easy, with Delta API, to get the state of the data inside parquet, for merge-on-read operation.
+The protocol supports addressing data in file.

 Delta Lake is available with multiple AWS services, such as AWS Glue Spark jobs, Amazon EMR, Amazon Athena, and Amazon Redshift Spectrum.

 ### Deeper Dive